 Accused killer ruled incompetent to stand trial

 Mar.
-18—CUMBERLAND — A city man accused of killing three people in two counties last year has been ruled incompetent to stand trial in Allegany County due to a mental disorder.
+19—CUMBERLAND, Md. — A city man accused of killing three people in two counties last year has been ruled incompetent to stand trial in Allegany County due to a mental disorder.

 Jeffrey Allen Burnham was committed to the Maryland Department of Health after Allegany County Circuit Court Judge Michael O. Twigg signed a court order Wednesday.